Emancipation Day

 Be Best Day in USA on May 7 (instituted by Donald Trump on May 7, 2018);

-National Bike to School Day in USA on May 7 (Held on Wednesday the first full week of May);
+National Prayer Day in the USA on May 7 (Held on the first Thursday of May);